Merkel presses over migration as 'European solution' fails

 “But we will always have legitimate asylum seekers who are entitled to our help.
 And we can’t agree how to divide the responsibility of caring for them.”

-Migration has decided elections for politicians across the bloc from Italy to Hungary, with voters favoring those taking a tougher stance.
+Migration has decided elections across the bloc from Italy to Hungary, with voters favoring those taking a tougher stance.

-Merkel is now under pressure because her conservative allies, Bavaria’s Christian Social Union (CSU), have threatened to start turning away at the German border all those already registered for asylum elsewhere in the EU unless the bloc reaches an agreement on distributing them more evenly.
+Merkel conservative allies, Bavaria’s Christian Social Union (CSU), have threatened to start turning away at the German border all those already registered for asylum elsewhere unless the bloc agrees on distributing them more evenly.

-They mostly live in arrival countries such as Greece and Italy or wealthy ones like Germany where they try start a new life.
+Migrants mostly stay in arrival countries like Greece and Italy or wealthy Germany where they try start a new life.

-Four ex-communist EU states in the east led by Hungary and Poland have refused to host any of the new arrivals.
+Four ex-communist EU states led by Hungary and Poland have refused to host any of the new arrivals.
 Now backed by Austria, they want to end any further discussion on rules for sharing them out across the bloc.

 The bloc has been unable to break that deadlock, with bad blood spilling over to other areas of cooperation, including crucial talks on the EU’s next seven-year budget from 2021.